 With RNP, EREF is the main contact point to national renewable energy associations of EU Member States and Brussels-based renewable energy and related associations.
 EREF acts as information hub providing information on EU policy and legislation developments with an impact on renewables to national stakeholders and passing information from national level on to decision-makers at EU level.
 Dissemination of information takes place via meetings, events, briefings, presentations and so-called policy chats.

-Our services run deep and are backed by over ten years of experience.
+Our project involvement is backed by over ten years of experience.

 The FROnT project for fair renewable heating and cooling options and trade aims at promoting a level playing field for Renewable Heating and Cooling (RHC) in Europe and to develop both strategies for RHC deployment, and improved understanding of the costs of RHC vs fossil fuel use.
 It analyses both existing support schemes and end user decision factors, in order to help establish strategic policy priorities for RES-H&C.